sayaksaha/RandomSessionScheduler/README.md

 1. The schedule need to be random and the output should be unique in every run.
 2. There are 2 sessions before/& after lunch.
 Each spans around 120 mins.
 3. Fill the buffers (leftover time) in b/w any sessions with breaks (adhoc-break)

+# How to execute the program ?
+The execution begins from TrainingOrganizerMaster.cs.
+Pass the input filename in above format as command line argument.

+# The Project Structure in brief:
+- TrainingOrganizationMaster - The Master class which controls the execution.
+- CustomException - Custom Exception class to read exception in details
+- ExtractSessionDetailsToXML - The class reads the input file and converts it to a XML file named SessionData.xml.
+The file get stored at C:\temp\.
+- Training - Primarily used to serialize the data.
+Raw format to XML.